 - Executor - In general the development pipeline will be driven by a continuous integration system which itself consists of a controlling unit, which receives the tasks and distributes them, and a set of executing units which perform the actual computational tasks.
 In small systems the controlling unit may also perform the computational tasks, however even in this case a distinction can be made between the controlling and executing parts.

 In order to start the selection of suitable components for a development pipeline it is important to know what the desirable properties of such a system are.
 The following ordered properties are thought to be the most important ones to consider.

 - Accurate: The pipeline must return the right outputs for a specific input, i.e it should report errors to the interested parties if there are any and report success and produce the desired artefacts if there are no errors.

 - Performance: The pipeline must push changes through the different stages fast in order to get results back to the interested parties as soon as possible.

-- Robustness: The pipeline must be able to cope with environmental changes, both expected and unexpected.
+- Resilience: The pipeline must be able to cope with environmental changes, both expected and unexpected.

 - Flexibility: The pipeline must be easy to adapt to new products and tools so that it can be used without having to replace large parts each time a new product or tool needs to be included.